yogsototh/Scratch/content/html/en/blog/2010-07-05-Cappuccino-and-Web-applications.md

 Some things I didn't like:

-* I made some time to understand how to handle the 'onChange' on the text fields.
+* I made some time to understand how to handle the `onChange` on the text fields.
 * Documentation lacked a bit of organisation.
 * It doesn't work on iPhone.
 * It weighted 11MB to deploy.